jchryssanthacopoulos/quantum_information/assignment_4/README.md

 ./solve_schrodinger.sh
 ```

 To plot the eigenvectors and eigenvalues, run the notebook `src/plot_eigenvectors.ipynb`.
+To analyze the role of the
+discretization scheme on the results, look at the notebook `src/analyze_discretization.ipynb`.